acnelson12/PP4/README.md

 About using Guile, I really don’t feel like dealing with that right now.

 One of the first things I want to change about the program is its use of PSTricks.
-I like pdfLaTeX.
-Tikz seems to be much more versatile.
+I like pdfLaTeX, and in that regard, Tikz seems to be much more versatile.
+However, I found that SVG files are easier to create, and they seem to be something of a standard for vector graphics.

 I also want to get rid of the use of different file formats for the stars file, the nebulae file, the Milky Way file, etc.  Everything should use one format; for example, the stars file